HMS Vanguard (1909): Wreck

 Vanguard's wreck was heavily salvaged in search of non-ferrous metals before it was declared a war grave in 1984.
 Some of the main armament and armour plate was also removed.

 The wreck and its associated debris cover a large area and lies at a depth of approximately 34 m at 58.8566°N 3.1062°W. The amidships portion of the ship is almost completely gone and 'P' and 'Q' turrets were blown some 40 m away.
 The bow and stern areas are almost intact as has been revealed by an extensive survey, carried out by a team of volunteer specialist divers and authorised by the Ministry of Defence in 2016.
 A report of the survey was published in April 2018.

 The wreck was designated as a controlled site in 2002 and cannot be dived upon except with permission from the Ministry of Defence.
 The centenary of Vanguard's loss was commemorated on 9 July 2017: descendants of the crew laid 40 wreaths above her wreckage, Royal Navy divers placed a new Union Jack on the wreck, and Lyness Royal Naval Cemetery—where some of the crew were buried—held a wreath-laying ceremony.

+In 2025, permission was given for divers to recover the bell, badge and tampion of the ship.
+The items were successfully recovered in July 2025 and are undergoing specialist conservation.
+They are intended to become part of new public exhibition at the Scapa Flow Museum.